guifarias31/msfs_pfd_color_modification/README.md

 2. Replace the file with the one you downloaded from [here](https://github.com/guifarias31/msfs_pfd_color_modification/releases).

-My mod comes with **Modification 1** colors, so if you want another color just change the color hex code inside AttitudeIndicator.js.
+My mod comes with **Modification 1** colors, so if you want another color just change the color hex code inside AttitudeIndicator.js:

+        this.horizonTopColor = "#COLORCODE";
+        this.horizonBottomColor = "#COLORCODE";

 ## Donation